ORGANIC WASTE, INTO THE BROWN BIN

 On 1 November 2017 Madrid started to collect this waste separately in a new brown bin in 17 pilot areas of the city to recycle it into natural fertiliser and energy.

-Thanks to the public's involvement and cooperation, the results of this new selective collection were highly satisfactory.From November 2017 to March 2018 approximately 6,000 tonnes of organic matter were collected, the equivalent to the weight of 475 EMT buses.
+Thanks to the public's involvement and cooperation, the results of this new selective collection system were so highly satisfactory that in 2018 it was extended to 12 districts of the city.

 WHAT CAN I PUT IN THE BROWN ORGANIC BIN?